NFT-com/analytics/docs/getting-started.md

 # Getting Started

-This guide aims to help users setup the project and run the APIs that are part of this repository.
+This guide aims to help users set the project up and run the APIs that are part of this repository.
 All docker commands are supposed to be run from the root of the repository.

 **Table of Contents**